Oghma-Infinium/Vagabond/README.md

    > The `Wabbajack` folder does not need to be on an SSD, but it makes installing faster.
 You can create a `Wabbajack` folder on an HDD instead for the sake of saving space.

 2. Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe) and place the `Wabbajack.exe` file inside the Wabbajack folder you created in Step 1.
+  > You **must** use latest version of Wabbajack.
+Don't try using older versions unless instructed by staff.

-3. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.
+4. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.

 #### Downloading and Installing Vagabond